yvan-sraka/YeAST/README.md

 - [x] Add bunch of input / output tests scripts.
 - [x] Provide true multithreading by get ride of the waiting lock of shell command output!
 - [ ] Write a beautiful and comprehensive `man` page.
+- [x] Create an install script for handling one-instruction installation.
-- [ ] Create an install script and packages for most of UNIX distributions.
+- [ ] Create packages for most of UNIX distributions.
 - [ ] Host a beautiful landing page on the `gh-page` branch of this repository.
 - [ ] Add Windows support (use `cmd` instead of `sh` and [Windows named pipes](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365590(v=vs.85).aspx) instead of `mkfifo`).
 - [x] Create a small lib in each language to uniform the use a named pipes in sharing serialized data between process.
 - [x] Provide a collection of alias by adding a special environment to the `PATH` of command launch by YeAST.
 - [x] Add a simple script in the path to update aliases by running a `git pull`.
-- [ ] Provide plugins for syntaxic coloration in commons editors.
+- [x] Provide plugins for syntaxic coloration in VSCode.
 - [ ] Add option to let user set top level interpreter, e.g.: `-i="/usr/bin/env python"`
 - [ ] Add option to let user set redefine block symbol, e.g.: `-s="///!//"`